BO

 Picante de Pollo (Spicy Chicken)

-A classic Bolivian dish featuring chicken cooked in a spicy peanut sauce, often served with rice and potatoes.
+A classic Bolivian dish featuring chicken cooked in a rich, spicy peanut sauce, often served with rice and potatoes.

 Must Try!